Three amber GLP-1 vials with fresh fig and grapefruit on cream linen

 Medical weight loss isn't one-size-fits-all.
 Your history, goals, and metabolism matter.
 At Impact Health, we start with a comprehensive assessment—labs, body composition, and conversation—then design a plan that fits you.

-Nationwide Telehealth
+Secure Telehealth

 $79 consultation waived